 No, we are not being fair to ourselves, but the need to please others is programmed within us.

-We are taught to obey our parents, we usually did what our friends wanted to do when we were younger so we would fit in.
+We are taught to obey our parents. and we usually did what our friends wanted to do when we were younger, so we would fit in.
 We also say “yes” at work because we want to be dependable.
-The thing is, no one wants to be thought of as an unhelpful person or a person who always says “no”; and that is exactly what we fear, and why we say “yes”.
+The thing is, no one wants to be thought of as an unhelpful person or a person who always says “no”.
+It is for exactly these reasons that we say “yes”.

 Unfortunately, saying “yes” when you really want to say “no” is a bit unhealthy; and means you could be taking unnecessary responsibility for others.
 According to PsychCentral, this can cause you to be mentally, emotionally and physically exhausted.